Doctor of Philosophy in Rhetoric

 Total Semester Credit Hours Required

 A minor is optional (six to nine semester credit hours).
 It must be in a discipline that offers a graduate degree at TWU.
 Accordingly, one cannot minor in, say, literary theory or linguistics.
 To be able to teach the subject of one’s minor at the college level in Texas, one would probably need eighteen semester credit hours of course work.
 Consult the "Graduate Catalog" for additional information about minors.
 Students should discuss the value of a minor with their advisors.

 Two research tools are required.
 Students must earn a "B" or better in all research tool courses.

 Students are strongly encouraged to enroll full time for at least two consecutive semesters.

 The Qualifying Examination is administered at the close of course work.
 Students must be enrolled at TWU in order to take the exam.
 The examination may be taken only during April, July, or November of each year.
 The written examination has three parts: Historical/Theoretical Rhetoric, Applied Rhetoric, and the student's Area of Specialization.
 For the Area of Specialization, the student may choose a literary period, a topic, a practice, or a question that crosses texts and artifacts (in the broadest sense) and remains grounded in the social, historical, cultural, critical and theoretical texts that inform them.
-Students submit a formal written proposal (which requires approval) for the Area of Specialization well in advance of the examination process.
+Students submit a formal written proposal for the Area of Specialization, which requires approval by the Graduate Studies Committee at least six months prior to the exam date.
 Within one month of successfully completing all three portions of the written examination, an oral examination is held.
 Students may attempt the exam (in whole or in part) twice.
 Failing the qualifying exam (in whole or in part) twice will result in the student being removed from the program.

 A public oral examination covering the area of the completed dissertation and areas related to it.